Optimal Transport for Machine Learners: Measures

-This can be applied in particular to the subspace of continuous functions that are measurable.
-Integration against a finite measure on a compact space thus defines a continuous linear form $f \mapsto \int f \d\al$ on the Banach space of continuous functions $(\Cc(\Xx),\norm{\cdot}_\infty)$, indeed $|\int f \d\al| \leq \norm{f}_\infty |\al(\X)|$.
-On compact spaces, the converse is true, namely that any continuous linear form $\ell : f \mapsto \ell(f)$ on $(\Cc(\Xx),\norm{\cdot}_\infty)$ is represented as an integral against a measure $\ell(f)=\int f \d \al$.
-This is the Riesz-Markov-Kakutani representation theorem, which is often stated that Borel measures can be identified with Radon measures.
-Radon measures are thus in some sense ``less regular'' than functions, but more regular than distributions (which are dual to smooth functions).
-For instance, the derivative of a Dirac is not a measure.
-This duality pairing $\dotp{f}{\al}$ between continuous functions and measures will be crucial to developing duality theory for the convex optimization problem we will consider later.
+This applies in particular to continuous test functions, which are Borel measurable.
+Integration against a finite measure on a compact space thus defines a continuous linear form $f \mapsto \int f \d\al$ on the Banach space of continuous functions $(\Cc(\Xx),\norm{\cdot}_\infty)$, indeed $|\int f \d\al| \leq \norm{f}_\infty |\al|(\Xx)$.
+On compact spaces, the converse is true: every continuous linear form on $\Cc(\Xx)$ is represented by integration against a finite signed Radon measure.
+This is the Riesz--Markov--Kakutani representation theorem~\cite{rudin1987realcomplex,bogachev2007measure}.
+It identifies $\Mm(\Xx)$ with the Banach dual of $\Cc(\Xx)$, and this duality pairing $\dotp{f}{\al}$ will be crucial for the convex duality arguments used later. \paragraph{Relative densities.} Many formulas below compare measures through densities with respect to a reference measure.